MahyTim/LuceneNetSqlDirectory/README.md

 Being fed up of having to go into discussions on shared filesystems we decided to store the index in a Microsoft SQLServer database.
 In contrast to the Java JDBCDirectory, this implementation is only aimed at storing it in MS SQLServer 2008 or higher, using it's advanced (but specific) random read/write capabilities.

-Please notice that this implementation only intends to give a solution to indexes for less than 2 GB and that for high & concurrent write and near realtime search we suggest to look at [ElasticSearch](https://www.elastic.co/) or [Solr](http://lucene.apache.org/solr/) or managed services such as [http://azure.microsoft.com/en-us/services/search/](http://azure.microsoft.com/en-us/services/search/ "Azure Search").
+Please notice that this implementation only intends to give a solution to indexes for less than 2 GB and that for high & concurrent write and near realtime search we suggest to look at [ElasticSearch](https://www.elastic.co/) or [Solr](http://lucene.apache.org/solr/) or managed services such as [Azure Search](http://azure.microsoft.com/en-us/services/search/ "Azure Search").

 ## How to use ##
     using (var connection = new SqlConnection(@"......")) {